intervalia/checktreejs/README.md

 ### `addOptions` Function

 The `addOptions` function is used to add options into the CheckTree.

+There are three parameters passed into `addOptions(options[, parentId][, autoOpen])`.

-The data passed in is an array of Option objects that contain, at a minimum a `label` and a `value`.
+The `options` parameter is an array of Option objects that contain, at a minimum a `label` and a `value`.

-The Option objects has the following properties:
+The `options` objects has the following properties:

 | Property | Description |
 | --- | --- |